nidi3/code-assert/README.md

 adjust the code to comply with the rules or to adapt the rules in a reasonable way.

 code-assert supports rules on the package structure and the test coverage.
-It also integrates findbugs, PMD and CPD.
+It also integrates findbugs, checkstyle, PMD and CPD.

 ## Dependency checks

 This is based on code from [JDepend](https://github.com/clarkware/jdepend).
-It can be checked if the package structure contains cycles and/or follows the defined rules.
+It checks if the package structure contains cycles and/or follows the defined rules.

 [//]: # (dependency)
 ```java